-An article of the growing popularity of jerky was recently published in the Washington Post.
-Jerky combined with similar dried meat products are on course to surpass potato chips as the number one snack in America.
-Potato chips easily outsell jerky, but beef, pork, poultry, etc. are not getting cheaper in price.
-With jerky already as the second most popular snack food in America, it is not inconceivable that jerky will eventually become the number one snack food in America.
+An article on the growing popularity of jerky was recently published in the Washington Post.
+Jerky combined with similar dried meat products on course to surpass potato chips as the number one snack in America.
+Potato chips easily outsell jerky, but beef, pork, poultry, etc., are not getting cheaper.
+With jerky already the second most popular snack food in America, it is not inconceivable that jerky will eventually become the number one snack food in America.

 According to the article, 79% of consumers want to recognize the ingredient list.
 Having reviewed near 600 jerky ingredients to date, the jerky scene is vastly improved compared to 2008.
 More and more jerky makers have ingredient lists without hard to pronounce ingredients.

 People are starting to care now if the meat used is hormone free.
 Ideally, animals should have at least some free range access to roam about, as the way nature intended.
 The niche jerky market of using 100% grass-fed beef continues to grow, with the large Beef Jerky Outlet chain being one of the latest jerky makers.

 The big ‘standard fare’ jerky makers took notice of this health wave and have continually adjusted their ingredient lists accordingly.
 Gone are the days of barely edible dollar store type of jerky, or jerky loaded with so much sodium nitrite that the strips were neon pink.
 There is still room for improvement, but this is a step in the right direction for the jerky industry as a whole.